I-JEPA: The First Human-Like Computer Vision Model

 Generative SSL.
 Mask part of the input image and train to reconstruct the image

-This approach can generalize well to other types of data, for example large language models (LLMs) are pretrained to predict the next word, or masked words.
+This approach can generalize well to other types of data.
+For example, large language models (LLMs) are pretrained to predict the next word, or masked words.

 I-JEPA Self-Supervised Learning

 We are now ready to dive into the self-supervised learning approach that I-JEPA brings.
 We’ll dive into the architecture in details in a minute, but first let’s understand the goal and main idea.
 The goal is to improve the semantic level of the representations, but without using prior knowledge such as similar images created using data augmentation.
 The main idea in order to achieve that is to predict missing information in abstract representation space.
+Let’s break this down step by step.

 I-JEPA is trained to predict missing information (targets) using only context from the original image